bensaadaCanine/governanceToolEC2/README.md

  time to find all the instances.

  -Update 17 March 2020 :
-   You can set the RDS DB name and table in global vars.
+   You can set the RDS DB name and table in global vars.<br>
    Added sql query file for setting the basic database and table.